ess-dmsc/vmm-sdat/README.md

         The time can be calculated with the center-of-mass algorithm (center-of-mass), the uTPC method (utpc) or the center-of-mass squared method (charge2).
 Optional argument (default center-of-mass)

+    -algo:  There are three different algorithms implemented that calulate cluster times: center-of-mass (charge as weight),
+        center-of-mass2 (charge squared as weight),
+        utpc (latest time)
-    -algo:  Select with algorithm is used in pos_algo and time_algo field in clusters
+        An additional algorithm can be chosen in pos_algo and time_algo field in clusters
         0: utpc with COG
         1: utpc with COG2
         2: COG including only over Threshold hits